-The UC Activities List is more comprehensive than the Common App Activities List.
+While most of it will be the same as the Common App Activities List, the UC Activities List is more comprehensive.
 Why?
-Because the UC Activities List gives you 30 blanks for inputting your information (with 160 characters space for describing each activity), while the Common App only gives you space for 10 activities (and 150 character descriptions).
+Because the UC Activities List gives you 20 blanks for inputting your activities/awards (with 500 characters of space for describing each activity), while the Common App only gives you space for 10 activities (150 character descriptions) and 5 honors/awards.

 Let’s get started...

-You’ll get to list five for each of these five categories (so you’ll have 25 slots).
+You’ll get to list up to 20 activities across these six categories (so you’ll have 20 slots).

-ACTION ITEM: I want you to create a Google doc right now labeled “[Your Name] UC Activities List” with all your activities and 160-character descriptions.
+ACTION ITEM: I want you to create a Google doc right now labeled “[Your Name] UC Activities List” with all your activities and 500-character descriptions.

 FIRST, HERE ARE SOME AWESOME EXAMPLES: